11 Old-School Classroom Items Everyone Forgets

 Not everyone had a Beatles lunchbox growing up but most people had some sort of metal lunchbox they brought to school.
 That gave way to the brown paper bag for those who brought lunch from home.
-These days some of those lunchboxes can be worth money.
+These days, insulated and compartmentalized lunch boxes keep families organized during the school year.

 Vintage Chalk Holder

 If you were a music kid, you’ll remember seeing an old chalk holder, even if you haven’t thought about it for years.
 Teachers loved it when they had to write out music on the chalkboard.
-If you’ve got some of these antiques sitting around your house, you could be in for some cash.
+Build your own chalk board to get ready for back to school.
+Some household antiques are even worth money.

 Compass and Protractor